andrey-ushakov/esc_pos_printer/README.md

 ![Pub](https://img.shields.io/pub/v/esc_pos_printer.svg)

-The library allows to print receipts using an ESC/POS thermal WiFi/Bluetooth printer.
+The library allows to print receipts using an ESC/POS thermal WiFi/Ethernet printer.

 [[pub.dev page]](https://pub.dev/packages/esc_pos_printer)
 | [[Documentation]](https://pub.dev/documentation/esc_pos_printer/latest/)

-WiFi printing can be used in [Flutter](https://flutter.dev/) or pure [Dart](https://dart.dev/) projects.
+It can be used in [Flutter](https://flutter.dev/) or pure [Dart](https://dart.dev/) projects.
 For Flutter projects, both Android and iOS are supported.

-Bluetooth printing can also be used on both Android and iOS platforms.

-To discover existing printers in your subnet, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
+To scan for printers in your network, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
 Note that most of the ESC/POS printers by default listen on port 9100.

-**Here is a [printers tested with this library](printers.md).
-Please add your models you have tested to maintain and improve this library and to choose the right printer.**
+**Here are some [printers tested with this library](printers.md).
+Please add your models you have tested to maintain and improve this library and help others to choose the right printer.**

 ## Main Features

-* Connect to Wi-Fi / Bluetooth printers
+* Connect to Wi-Fi / Ethernet printers
 * Simple text printing using *text* method
 * Tables printing using *row* method
 * Text styling: